 Sign up to be the first to hear about new releases.
 Your e-mail will not be shared with anyone else and you will only contacted about Kim's books.

 Amazing Grace was her debut novel with Hera Books and came out in April 2019.

-Escape to Giddywell Grange is Kim's second novel and will be published on September 18th 2019.
-It is available on pre-order now:
+Escape to Giddywell Grange is Kim's second novel and was published by Hera Books in September 2019.

 Twitter: (@KimTheBookworm) https://twitter.com/KimTheBookworm